Dual unitaries as maximizers of the distance to local product gates

-This property (referred below as UBB for ``unitary-times Bell is Bell") implies that the Schmidt decomposition of dual-unitaries can be chosen such that at least one pair $(m_i^A, m_i^B)$ may be chosen unitary.
-This renders the upper bound in Eq.~(\ref{eq:kDlowerbound}) also to be $K_D^*(U)=K_D^*$.
+If this statement is true, then Eq.~(\ref{eq:kDsquaredAlt}) implies that for a dual unitary $U$, $K_D(U)=K^*_D=\sqrt{2 d^2-2d}$.
+This follows as in this case $U^R$ is also unitary and takes the place of $V$ in the conjecture, and the maximizing overlap, namely $d$, is achieved.
+To avoid confusing the unitary $U$ for which we are interested in finding $K_D$, we denote the generic unitary now as $V$.
+This property is referred to as UBB for ``unitary-times Bell is Bell", and implies that the Schmidt decomposition of dual-unitaries can be chosen such that at least one pair $(m_i^A, m_i^B)$ can be unitary.